 When an injury with bleeding occurs, a protein (coagulation factor V) made by the F5 gene controls the bleeding by forming a clot.
 Activated protein C keeps the clot from getting too big.
 In individuals with factor V Leiden, activated protein C is unable to inactivate the coagulation factor, so the clotting process continues unchecked, increasing the risk for abnormal clots such as deep vein thrombosis (a blood clot in a major vein) and pulmonary embolism (a blood clot in the lungs).
 Factor V Leiden can also increase the risk of miscarriage and complications of pregnancy such as stillbirth and the blood clots in the placenta and umbilical cord.

 Despite these risks, most people with factor V Leiden never develop abnormal clots, and most women with factor V Leiden have normal pregnancies.
 Nonetheless, if you have a family history of factor V Leiden and plan to get pregnant, you should be tested.
-Knowing that you have factor V Leiden will help your health care provider ensure that you have a healthy pregnancy.
+Knowing if you have factor V Leiden will help your health care provider ensure that you have a healthy pregnancy.

 Factor V Leiden should not be confused with factor V deficiency.
 Factor V deficiency is an inherited disorder characterized by low levels of clotting factor V. Individuals with factor V deficiency have an increased risk for excessive bleeding.
 Fortunately, factor V deficiency is extremely rare occurring in 1 in 1,000,000.